BeryJu/gravity/docs/content/install/_index.md

 - `INSTANCE_IP`: This instance's reachable IP, when running in docker this should be the hosts IP
 - `INSTANCE_LISTEN`: By default the instance will listen on `INSTANCE_IP`, but can be set to override that (set to 0.0.0.0 in docker)
 - `LISTEN_ONLY`: Enable listen-only mode which will not reply to any DHCP packets and not run discovery

+## First time use

+A default admin user is created on the first startup.
+You can find the credentials printed to stdout.